josephmontes/VAA/README.md

   - Mike Trout, Nathaniel Lowe, Austin Riley, Paul Goldschmidt, Pete Alonso, Joey Gallo, Miguel Sanó, Nelson Cruz, Ryan Mountcastle, Brandon Lowe, Bryce Harper, Willson Contreras, Rafael Devers, Randy Arozarena, Brandon Belt, Ryan McMahon, Gary Sanchez
 - I found that this entire list of batters has an average HR rate (3.8%) higher than the batters on the first list (3.3%)
 - I also found that the overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters may have more power-type of bats and the other list more contact-type
-    - Another interesting note: the next year overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: list 1: .338 vs. list 2:.329!
+    - Another interesting note: the next year's overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: list 1: .338 vs. list 2:.329!
       - So in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than this power skewed list
-      - Could this switch be guided by their ability to counter this more effective 4-Seam Fastbsll?
+      - Could this switch be guided by their ability to counter this more effective 4-Seam Fastball?
-  - I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning in their set-up
+  - I wish that I had access to attack angle and hand position measurements because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning in their set-up
     - However, I did find a hint that attack angle could be a factor
       - I found that the Flyball% for this 2nd list is 28.3% and the first list is 25.6%!
         - Batters with a steeper attack angle tend to hit the ball in the air more